 Separate Trusts by Default

-A custodial trust created for multiple people does not pool everything into a single pot.
-Arizona law presumes each beneficiary holds a separate, equal, undivided interest.
-This keeps accounting clean and prevents one beneficiary's needs from consuming another's share.
+A custodial trust for multiple people does not pool everything into a single pot.
+The law treats each person's interest as a separate trust with equal shares.
+This keeps accounting clean and prevents one person's needs from consuming another's share.

 Beneficial interests in a custodial trust created for multiple beneficiaries are deemed to be separate custodial trusts of equal undivided interests for each beneficiary.

-A.R.S. § 14-9106(A)The custodial trustee must account separately to each beneficiary for their portion of the trust.
-This means clear records showing what belongs to whom, how it was invested, and what was distributed.
+A.R.S. § 14-9106(A)The trustee must account separately to each person for their portion.
+This means clear records showing what belongs to whom, how it was invested, and what was paid out.

 Survivorship Is Not Automatic

-This matters for families naming siblings, parent-child pairs, or unmarried partners as co-beneficiaries.
-Without explicit survivorship language, a deceased beneficiary's share passes through their own estate rather than to the surviving co-beneficiary.
+This matters for siblings, parent-child pairs, or unmarried partners named as co-beneficiaries.
+Without clear survivorship language, a deceased person's share passes through their own estate.
+It does not go to the surviving co-beneficiary.

-On the administrative side, if the same custodial trustee holds property for the same beneficiary under multiple transfers, those can be combined and managed as a single custodial trust.
-This simplifies things when assets arrive at different times from different sources.
+On the management side, if the same trustee holds property for the same person under multiple transfers, those can be combined into one trust.
+This makes things simpler when assets arrive at different times.